dominicstop/ts-event-emitter/README.md

 emitter.emit('Baz', { age: 1 });

 // 4.1.
 Note: You can't pass a data argument with the 'Bar' event
-// i.e. because of step 2.2., event is defined as `null`. emitter.emit('Bar');
+// because in step 2.2., the event object is defined as `null`. emitter.emit('Bar');

 // 4.2.
 We must explicitly pass a null/undefined value for the data